johnridesabike/acutis/README.md

 ## Acutis language

 Acutis is a template language for building documents.
-It features strong typing, pattern matching, template components, and asynchronous templates.
+It features static typing, pattern matching, template components, and asynchronous templates.
 It can run in a browser or in Node.

-Acutis is a small, personal project and is not stable yet.
+Acutis is a small, personal project and is not stable.
 Use Acutis if you want to experiment with a different kind of template language.

 ```acutis
 <h1> Blog posts for {{ siteTitle }} </h1>